 If there is one professional endeavor that has a lot of proverbial moving parts, it is business valuation.
-Small wonder there is a number of standards that govern how you should conduct your business appraisal.
+Small wonder you face a number of standards that govern how you should do your business appraisal.

 Why this level of latitude?
 In times past, the business appraiser had the sole discretion in deciding which valuation approaches and methods to use.
-The client was expected to provide the needed business information and leave the rest in the hands of their trusted appraiser.
-The finished business valuation report would be transmitted to the client detailing the work done and the business value conclusion reached.
+The client would provide the needed business information and leave the rest in the hands of their trusted appraiser.
+The appraiser would transmit the finished report to the client detailing the scope of work and the business value conclusion.

-Even so, the SSVS No 1 is careful in promoting calculation engagements.
-The language used alerts you right away this is not a typical business valuation: the report work product is called a calculation report.
-Instead of the usual conclusion of value, the result is reported as the ‘calculated value’.
+Even so, the SSVS No 1 cautions against getting carried away with calculation engagements.
+The standard language alerts you right away this is not a typical business valuation.
+Importantly, the report work product is called a calculation report.
+Instead of the usual conclusion of value, you must report your result as the ‘calculated value’.

 In addition to stating the intended audience of the report, the appraiser is encouraged to limit its use.
-For example, you may read that the calculation report is for the client’s eyes only and should be used for management information purposes and nothing else.
+For example, you may read that the calculation report is for the client’s eyes only.
+For example, the management should use it for its information purposes and nothing else.

-Since limiting the number of valuation methods and approaches may miss some hidden gotchas, your calculation report should spell this out by stating that had the more comprehensive valuation engagement format been used, the business valuation result could have been different.
+Now limiting the number of valuation methods and approaches may miss some hidden gotchas.
+So your calculation report should spell this out by stating this risk.
+In particular, let the client know that you could have used the more comprehensive valuation engagement format.
+And you could have come up with a different valuation result.

-Interestingly, the IVS standard frowns on such shortcuts and suggests that client requests to limit the analysis should be discouraged.
-If the business valuation expert is unable to convince the client of the need to go through business valuation in sufficient detail, the professional should decline the project as non-viable.
+Interestingly, the IVS standard frowns on such shortcuts.
+Instead, it suggests that client’s requests to limit the analysis should be discouraged.
+Moreover, if you can’t convince your client of the need to go through business valuation in sufficient detail, you should decline the project altogether.